Archive for month: December, 2016

 Here are a few ideas of features to consider as you plan:

-• Book shelves and reading area
+• Book shelves and a reading area

 • Plenty of open floor space to empty out containers of blocks, dolls, cars, or other toys